 Mailmen are courageous and unstoppable.
 Nothing stops them from being able to deliver letters and packages to the masses.
 Not even the neighborhood dogs, no matter how hard they try.

 Like cats and squirrels, mailmen are often portrayed in fiction as a dog's favorite target.
 Mostly it's harmless encounters like barking or chasing them away.
-Other times, the dog outright attacks the letter carrier.
-Sometimes the mailman gets his revenge or the dog gets his comeuppance.
+Other times, because Predators Are Mean, the Angry Guard Dog outright attacks the letter carrier.
+Sometimes the mailman gets his revenge or the dog gets his comeuppance, especially if the mailman has a dog of his own to counter back.

 Sometimes instead of the mailman, the target is a paperboy.
 In older media, one may see a milkman or a telegraph deliver as the target of the dog's wrath.